 If these situations are justifiable, one could argue that transfer of critical, legal or historic electronic data appropriately managed to this same media could be of value to all business and government entities.

 When information enters the organisation it is scanned and placed into the ERDMS and appropriately identified for its appropriate retention requirement.
 The same goes for electronic data incoming, created internally, or exported from the organisation.
 The ERDMS then on a scheduled basis (once a day, week month etc.) compiles the data into a digital file that is then dumped to 16 mm microfilm via the Archive Writer or other similar product (along with the ERDMS index of that data).
 The Archive Writer creates two copies of the roll of 16 mm microfilm, one the organisation retains for its internal use, appropriately stored with the second copy sent to the archives, either within the organisation or external if a Government Department to fulfil the organisations long-term retention requirements under legislation.

 Will this process described above allow us to sleep soundly in the knowledge that our long-term data is safe on microfilm?
 No!
 It is not that easy.

 The fine print is very onerous in its detail.
-All we have to do is to process the microfilm to the International Standards, never expose it to light, stored it at 10 degrees centigrade at 30-40% humidity.
+All we must do is to process the microfilm to the International Standards, never expose it to light, store it at 10 degrees centigrade at 30-40% humidity.
 We should have three copies; the # 1 copy held in the 10 degrees centigrade and humidity environment with no gases or atmosphere, which may affect the film emulsion, and never to be touched (the master).
-The # 2 copy to be stored at 20 degrees centigrade and similar humidity as # 1 (the working master from which we duplicate working copies as and when required) and # 3 the working copy which we retain in our office environment for day to day access and ultimate destruction due to its use in a reader or reader printer or attack by the environment.
+The # 2 copy to be stored at 20 degrees centigrade and similar humidity as # 1 (the working master from which we duplicate working copies as and when required) and # 3 the working copy which we retain in our office environment for day-to-day access and ultimate destruction due to its use in a reader or reader printer or attack by the environment.